 All things considered, TPU does require a bit of attention to work with, but anyways, the end-product looks great, and offers a distinct experience.

-Top-Rated Filament Brands
+Top-Rated Filament Brands for Creality Ender 3

 With an increasing amount of filament makers present in the market today, there is difficulty involved choosing the right brand for your favourite thermoplastic.